emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

-        If a root has rank :c:macro:`MPS_RANK_AMBIG` then the reference might not be to the start of an object; the client should handle this case.
+        If a root has rank :c:macro:`MPS_RANK_AMBIG` then the reference might not be to the start of an object; the :term:`client program` should handle this case.
 There is no guarantee that the reference corresponds to the actual location that holds the pointer to the object (since this might be a register, for example), but the actual location will be passed if possible.
 This may aid analysis of roots via a debugger.

 .. c:function:: size_t mps_arena_spare_commit_limit(mps_arena_t arena)